Advertisement

 Advertisement - Page continues below

-My head hurts from all that.
+My head hurts.
 And we've not even got to the big boy...

 Well remembered.
-The Ford e-Transit starts from £52,599, some 10 grand more than a diesel Transit, excluding VAT, and comes in all the usual variations of the standard vehicle.
-So you can mix and match three lengths and two heights, and then there’s a bare chassis cab for glueing specialist equipment onto, like tipper bodies, mobile workshops, cranes and the like.
-There’s a crew cab version for moving bodies and gear, and the only thing that marks it out as being electric is the lack of noise and some blue bits on the grille.
-It’s not a huge psychological transition for the user.
+The big cheese Ford e-Transit panel van starts from £49,545 and comes in all the usual variations of the standard vehicle.
+So you can mix and match three lengths and two heights, and then there’s a bare chassis cab for glueing specialist equipment onto – tipper bodies, mobile workshops, cranes… use your imagination.
+There’s a multicab version for moving bodies and gear.

 Why would I want to switch to electric?

-Well, it probably doesn’t help in the first place that the UK government keeps tweaking the goalposts with the grants, with manufacturers like Ford trying to hit a moving target.
-Very broadly, small e-vans can get up to £2.5k off the new price, and the larger stuff gets £5k off, but you’re limited to 1,000 vehicles.
+Well, it probably doesn’t help that the UK government keeps tweaking the goalposts with the grants.
+But very broadly, small e-vans can get up to £2.5k off the new price, and the larger stuff gets £5k off, but you’re limited to 1,000 vehicles.
 That’s not a problem for Dave’s Plumbing (other Daves are available), but if you’re DPD or Amazon with fleets in the tens of thousands, it makes a big difference.

-But the fact remains that electric delivery vans are absolutely suited to their use cases in the main.
+But the fact remains that electric delivery vans are absolutely suited to their main use cases.
 They’re quiet – no dieselly idling during stops – they’re easy to operate and monitor, they produce no local emissions, they can slip into low-emission zones without charge and they generally end up at a depot at night for cost-effective refuelling.

 Start to do the sums, and even though they cost a bit initially, the TCO or ‘total cost of ownership’ over a period with a properly set up fleet can start to look very attractive.
 If electric is to make sense, then delivery stuff that has a set usage profile and tends to be bombing around within a 150-mile a day boundary is a cracking place to start.

 This makes sense.
-Am I really on TG.com?
+Am I really on TopGear.com?

 To be honest, it’s a bit of a no-brainer.
 Where fossil fuels are at their least efficient – stop/start traffic and in town – electric is in its element.